-A rental property depreciation calculator shows your annual MACRS depreciation deduction and accumulated depreciation — key for tax planning and estimating depreciation recapture when you sell.
+A rental property depreciation calculator shows your annual MACRS depreciation deduction, accumulated depreciation, and a year-by-year schedule — key for tax planning and estimating depreciation recapture when you sell.

 Property Details — 2026